arangodb/arangodb/Documentation/DocuBlocks/Rest/Cursors/post_api_cursor.md

 @RESTRETURNCODE{405}
 The server will respond with *HTTP 405* if an unsupported HTTP method is used.

+@RESTRETURNCODE{405}
+The server will respond with *HTTP 410* if a server which will process the query or is the leader for a shard which is used in the query goes through a restart or failure or network connectivity problems, because then the query is lost.

 @EXAMPLES

 Execute a query and extract the result in a single go